SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 ### semantic

-The semantic clausal relationship (my term) is the semantic relationship between two clauses (no matter if coordination or subordination).
+»⟮The semantic clausal relationship⟯« (my term) is ⟮the semantic relationship⟯ ⟮between two ＿clauses＿ (no matter if coordination or subordination)⟯.

 table:name|meaning
+»⟮illative⟯«|⟮presents a consequence⟯
+»⟮cumulative⟯«|⟮adds more⟯
-illative|presents a consequence
+»⟮adversative⟯«|⟮introduces a contrast⟯
-cumulative|adds more
-adversative|introduces a contrast
+»⟮disjunctive⟯«|⟮introduces a disjunction⟯
-disjunctive|selfexpl.
-causal|presents a reason
+»⟮causal⟯«|⟮presents a reason⟯
-purposive|in order to
+»⟮purposive⟯«|⟮in order to⟯
-conditional|introduce a condition
+»⟮conditional⟯«|⟮introduce a condition⟯
-concessional|admitting, conceding
-comparative|comparing
-temporal|temporal ordering
+»⟮concessional⟯«|⟮admitting, conceding⟯
+»⟮comparative⟯«|⟮comparing⟯
+»⟮temporal⟯«|⟮temporal ordering⟯

 ### result: sentences

-In syntax, a sentence is the largest constituent and the root of all other constituents.
-A sentence consists of one or more clausees.
+»⟮a sentence⟯« is ⟮the largest⟯ ⟮＿constituent＿⟯ and ⟮the root of⟯ ⟮all other ＿constituents＿⟯.
+⟮＿A sentence＿⟯ ⟮consists of⟯ ⟮one or more⟯ ⟮＿clauses＿⟯.
-A one-word sentence is a setence only consisting of a sentence word.
+»⟮A one-word sentence⟯« is ⟮＿a sentence＿⟯ consisting of ⟮＿a sentence word＿⟯.
-A sentence word is a single lexical unit that makes up a one-word sentence.
+»⟮A sentence word⟯« is ⟮a single ＿lexical unit＿⟯ that ⟮makes up ＿a one-word sentence＿⟯.
 ^No. Yessir!
 Ouch!

 #### simple/complex

-A simple sentence consists of one clause.
+»⟮A simple sentence⟯« consists of ⟮one ＿clause＿⟯.
-A complex sentence consists of more than one clause.
+»⟮A complex sentence⟯« consists of ⟮more than one ＿clause＿⟯.

 #### major/minor

-A major sentence we might consider a 'normal sentence' following the usual syntactic rules etc.
+»⟮A major sentence⟯« is a sentence which ⟮we might consider a 'normal sentence' following the usual syntactic rules etc⟯.
-A minor sentence is a sentence without the usual subject-predicate/constituent structure.
+»⟮A minor sentence⟯« is a sentence⟮ without the usual subject-predicate structure⟯.
-Minor sentences generally do not allow substitution of items of the same word class: Merry Christmas!; *Merry Birthday!
+⟮＿Minor sentences＿⟯ are generally quite ⟮＿phrasemic＿⟯.

 #### transformation

 ##### cleft sentence

-A cleft sentence splits a simple sentence up into a complex sentence.
-Cleft seentence typically put the constituent now in the independent clause into focus.
+»⟮A cleft sentence⟯« ⟮splits⟯ ⟮＿a simple sentence＿⟯ ⟮c-;up into⟯ ⟮＿a complex sentence＿⟯.
+⟮＿A cleft sentence＿⟯ typically puts ⟮＿the constituent＿ now in ＿the main clause＿⟯ into ⟮＿focus＿⟯.
-Syntax of cleft sentences in english: it + conjugated form of to be + X + subordinate clause
+Syntax of ⟮＿cleft sentences＿⟯ in english: ⟮it⟯ + ⟮conjugated form of to be⟯ + ⟮X⟯ + ⟮＿subordinate clause＿⟯

 # connection

+⟮＿Syntactic connection＿⟯ (rare term) is ⟮combining two or more⟯ ⟮separate ＿constituents＿⟯.
+⟮＿Syntactic connection＿⟯ may be ⟮＿phrasal＿⟯ or ⟮＿clausal syntactic connection＿⟯.
-Two (or more) constituents or clauses may be connected via coordination or subordination.
+⟮＿Syntactic connection＿⟯ may be ⟮＿subordination＿⟯ or ⟮c_;＿coordiantion＿⟯.
-A conjunction is a thing that connects constitutents or clauses
+⟮＿Phrasal/clausal syntactic connection＿⟯ is syntactic connection of ⟮phrases/clauses⟯.

+## conjunctions

+»⟮A conjunction⟯« is ⟮＿a linguistic item＿⟯ that ⟮does ＿syntactic connection＿⟯.
+»⟮A phrasal/clausal conjunction⟯« is ⟮＿a conjunction＿⟯ that does ⟮＿phrasal/clausal syntactic connection＿⟯.
+»⟮A coordinating/subordinating conjunction⟯« is ⟮＿a conjunction＿⟯ that does ⟮＿coordination/subordination＿⟯.

 ## coordination

-Coordination is linking two constituents/clauses of the same type.
+»⟮Coordination⟯« is ⟮＿syntactic connection＿⟯ between ⟮constituents of the same type⟯.
-The two things linked via coordination are called conjuncts.
-The totality of coordinator(s) and conjuncts forming an instance of coordination is called a coordinate structure.
+»⟮A conjunct⟯« is ⟮＿a linguistic unit＿⟯ ⟮in ＿coordination＿⟯.
+»⟮A coordinate structure⟯« is ⟮the totality of ＿coordinating conjunction＿ and ＿conjuncts＿⟯.

 ## subordination

-Subordination is linking two constituents/clauses, where one depends on the other.
+»⟮Subordination⟯« is ⟮＿syntactic connection＿⟯ between ⟮constituents, where one depends on the other⟯.